Chevy20/Recipe-Generator/README.md

 # Recipe-Generator
 A C++ linux application that will generate recipes based on what the user has on their stock.
 Was developed in a group. <br>
+Note: Was hosted on Western University's Bitbucket.
+Moved to git for public access. <br>
 Files I wrote: <br>
 FoodAPI.hpp and FoodAPI.cpp <br>
 FoodItem.h and FoodItem.cpp <br>